Spring Festivals Guide:

 Vidalia Onion Festival (Vidalia, GA)

 Come celebrate the official state vegetable — the sweet Vidalia.
 Events include outdoor music concerts, arts and crafts festival, children’s parade, carnival, fireworks, street dance, an onion eating contest, and the Vidalia Onion Culinary Extravaganza.
-The Vidalia Onion Festival has been featured on The Food Network and recognized as one of the Five Don’t-Miss Festivals Across the U.S. by MSNBC and a Southeast Tourism Society Top 20 Event.
+The Vidalia Onion Festival has been featured on The Food Network.
+It is recognized as one of the Five Don’t-Miss Festivals Across the U.S. by MSNBC and a Southeast Tourism Society Top 20 Event.

 Auburn CityFest (Auburn, AL)